 Report a Bankrupt Person who is Acting as a Company Director

 It is illegal to work as a company director without permission from a court if you are bankrupt or subject to bankruptcy-related orders or undertakings.

-Use the online form or contact Compliance and Targeting to report someone who is working illegally as a director of a limited company.
+Use the online form (external link) or contact Compliance and Targeting to report someone who is working illegally as a director of a limited company.